codr7/gfoo/README.md

 ```

 ### types
-Besides first class features described elsewhere in this document, the following types are provided.
 New types may be created using `type:`

 ```
+  trait: Foo ()
-  type: Foo Int
+  type: Bar (Foo) Int
-  35 as-foo
+  35 as-bar

 [35]
-  type

-[Foo]
+  typeof

+[Bar]
 ```

-New types are derived from their implementation and may be used as such without conversion.
+New types are derived from their implementation type and may be used as such without conversion.

 ```
   _ +(7)